...

 10) Volterra

-Volterra is a historic town whose architecture has been preserved from ancient and medieval times.
-It stands on a rocky hill and is surrounded by walls all around.
+Volterra is a historic town known for its well-preserved architecture, showcasing elements from both ancient and medieval times.
+Perched on a rocky hill and encircled by imposing walls, it offers a glimpse into centuries of history.

 The historic town of Volterra in Tuscany.